KyleTheScientist/GungeonItems/README.md

         //Refers to an icon embedded as a PNG in the project.
 Make sure to embed your resources! string resourceName = "CustomItems/Resources/armor_shield_heart_idle_001";

+        //Create new GameObject
+        GameObject obj = new GameObject();

+        //Add a ActiveItem component to the object var item = obj.AddComponent<BloodyShield>();

-        //Generate a new GameObject with a sprite component GameObject spriteObj = ItemBuilder.CreateSpriteObject(itemName, resourceName);
+        //Generate a new GameObject with a sprite component ItemBuilder.AddSpriteToObject(obj, itemName, resourceName);

-        //Add an ActiveItem component to the object.
-This can be another class, or you can implement it here.
-        BloodyShield item = spriteObj.AddComponent<BloodyShield>();

         //Ammonomicon entry variables
         string shortDesc = "Iron from Blood";